-Trump's promises before and after the election - BBC News
+Has Trump delivered on his promises?

 Before: Mr Trump said he would approve waterboarding "immediately" and "make it also much worse", adding "torture works".

-After: But after his inauguration, the president said he would defer to the opposing belief, espoused by Defence Secretary James Mattis and CIA director Mike Pompeo.
+After: But after his inauguration, the president said he would defer to the countervailing belief, espoused by Defence Secretary James Mattis and then-CIA director Mike Pompeo, who is now secretary of state.

-Mr Pompeo said during his confirmation hearing said he would "absolutely not" reinstate such methods.
+Mr Pompeo said during his CIA confirmation hearing that he would "absolutely not" reinstate such methods.

 Prosecuting Hillary Clinton